Cipher Mining Inc. (CIFR) Shares Up Despite Recent Market Volatility

 Analysts’ Opinion of CIFR

-Many brokerage firms have already submitted their reports for CIFR stocks, with Needham repeating the rating for CIFR by listing it as a “Buy.”
-The predicted price for CIFR in the upcoming period, according to Needham is $2.70 based on the research report published on February 21st of the current year 2023.
+Many brokerage firms have already submitted their reports for CIFR stocks, with Cantor Fitzgerald repeating the rating for CIFR by listing it as a “Buy.”
+The predicted price for CIFR in the upcoming period, according to Cantor Fitzgerald is $3 based on the research report published on March 14th of the current year 2023.

-H.C.
-Wainwright, on the other hand, stated in their research note that they expect to see CIFR reach a price target of $3, previously predicting the price at $1.50.
-The rating they have provided for CIFR stocks is “Buy” according to the report published on February 07th, 2023.
+Needham, on the other hand, stated in their research note that they expect to see CIFR reach a price target of $2.70.
+The rating they have provided for CIFR stocks is “Buy” according to the report published on February 21st, 2023.

 H.C.
-Wainwright gave a rating of “Neutral” to CIFR, setting the target price at $1.50 in the report published on October 10th of the previous year.
+Wainwright gave a rating of “Buy” to CIFR, setting the target price at $3 in the report published on February 07th of the current year.

 Insider Trading